JacobMoller/BDSAProject/.github/pull_request_template.md

 - [ ] I've added a screenshot of the Coverlet test report
 - [ ] The code is formattet with a C# formatter
 - [ ] I reviewed this pr myself
-- [ ] I've have added relevant information about this pr to the release notes

 ### Screenshots